neurostat-lab/neurostat-lab.github.io/contact.md

 Positions available : graduate students / researchers

-* If you are interested in our studies, please send brief research statement and CV by email.
+* If you are interested in our studies, please send a brief research statement (< 1 page) and CV by email.
 * Please feel free to contact me for more information.
 <br>